The Top 5 Reasons I Want to Retire Early

 I recently wrote about 10 ways to be happier backed by science, and nearly all of them would be easier to do more effectively without the timesuck that is a full-time job.

-Not long ago, my lovely wife asked me to name the three thrings that caused me the most stress in life.
+Not long ago, my lovely wife asked me to name the three things that caused me the most stress in life.
 The answers came quick and they were all work-related.
-I believe I handle stress reasonably well, but that doesn’t mean I don’t live with any.
+I believe I handle stress reasonably well, but that doesn’t mean I don’t deal with it on a daily basis.

 4. I’m a sleep enthusiast.

-One of the 10 happiness boosting ideas presented the other day was to sleep more.
+One of the 10 happiness boosting ideas was to get better sleep.
 I have very little control over my sleep cycle these days, taking overnight call about 73 times every 52 weeks, but who’s counting?
 I live close to the hospital to minimize my commute, and I usually bike in the warmer months, but even with a 4-minute commute, I am up by 0515 to be to working at 0600.

 Post-call days, I’m frequently sleeping in.
 Alternating between 0515 and 0815 wakeups is not the healthiest sleep pattern, and being up at all hours several times a month makes it even more difficult to establish a healthy sleep schedule.